loosewheel/lwcomputers/readme.txt

 The world save folder for an item with a disk will be removed if:
 +	The trash item from this mod is used to dispose of it.
 +	The item is dropped in the world and is removed by the game.
++	Calling robot.trash ()
 +	The pulverize command is used.
++	The item is destroyed with creative inventory trash.
++	The item is destroyed with unified_inventory trash.
++	The unified_inventory Clear inventory is used with the item in the inventory.

 The mod supports the following settings: